kwartzlab/meeting-minutes/Board Meetings/bm173-20171114/agenda.md

  * at:

 ## Approval of Agenda
-* Motion to approve Doug Moen
+* Motion to approve
  * by:
  * seconded:
  * approved:

 ## Approval of Previous Meeting Minutes
-* Approval of minutes from board meeting 171
+* Approval of minutes from board meeting 172
  * motion to approve
  * by:
  * seconded: